demoretia/demoretia_framework/README.md

   + These live in an open backlog, visible to all.
 ### 2. Watering (Budget Allocation)
   + Seeds are evaluated for feasibility and assigned lean, crowdsourced budgets.
   + Allocation comes from **Roots** (transparent tax/value streams).
+  + Crowdsourcing asynchronously may also Water Seeds
-  + This ensures resources are tied directly to proposals from the start.
+  + This step ensures resources are tied directly to proposals from the start.
 ### 3. Sprouting (Prioritization & Selection)
   + Seeds are refined into Proposals/Initiatives.
   + Communities vote or agree on which initiatives to **plant** in the next cycle.